machanism-org/machai/machai-mcp-server/src/site/markdown/index.md

 - Java 17 or newer, matching the `maven.compiler.release` value in `pom.xml`
 - Maven, if you plan to build the project from source
-- at least one Machai-compatible functional tool jar available on the runtime classpath
+- one or more Machai-compatible functional tool or prompt libraries on the runtime classpath; the server does not publish built-in tools by itself
-- any environment variables required by the loaded tools or upstream AI providers, such as model names and provider credentials
+- environment variables, credentials, model names, or service settings required by the loaded tools and their AI providers
-- network access if you plan to run the HTTP server mode or connect to remote AI services
+- network access and an available TCP port if you plan to run HTTP mode
+- an MCP-compatible client such as Claude Desktop, MCP Inspector, CodeMie Code, or another client that can connect to STDIO or HTTP MCP servers

 ### Build